Bangladeshi heavy metal: Foundation: 1980–1993

 In 1984, Warfaze was formed.
-They were young heavy metal fans from St Joseph.
+They were young heavy metal fans from St. Joseph Higher Secondary School.
 At the time heavy metal was not yet mainstream music in Bangladesh.
 Mainstream music included genres such as pop, folk and blues.
 So, Warfaze started as a cover band.
 They used to cover hard rock and heavy metal songs by bands such as Deep Purple, Iron Maiden and Dokken.
 After multiple line-up changes and 7 years since their formation, they released their self-titled debut album, "Warfaze", in 1991 under Sargam records.
 The album is considered one of the most influential heavy metal albums of Bangladesh.
 Songs like "Boshe Achi" and "Ekti Chele" were big hits.
-Warfaze continued working on their following albums - Obak Valobasha, Jibon Dhara and Oshamajik in the '90s.
+Warfaze continued working on their following albums – Obak Valobasha, Jibon Dhara and Oshamajik in the '90s.
 Although at the time, there were few bands who played heavy riffs and solos, but there were no bands who had a singer like Warfaze's first singer, Sunjoy.
 Most of the metal/hard rock bands' vocalists employed melodic vocals with heavy riffs.
 But Sunjoy's powerful high-pitched screaming voice helped develop the idea of heavy metal singing.
 He was inspired by and often followed the singing style of Ian Gillan.
 His screams in "Ekti Chele", which last for about 20 seconds are a perfect example of this style.
 Sunjoy has been the most influential heavy metal vocalist of Bangladesh.
 On the other hand, Warfaze's lead guitarist, Kamal's fast arpeggios with alternate and sweep picking, tapping, dive bombs and melodic structures uses created heavy metal riffs and solos in their songs.
 Kamal is one of the pioneering shredders of Bangladesh.
 His shredding solos took Warfaze's music to a neoclassical metal edge.
 Warfaze along with their music also helped to improve rebellious lyrics in Bangladeshi Rock music.
 Most of their songs were about anti-establishment, complicated lives and socialism.
 Both of their albums, Jibon Dhara (Living Style) and Oshamajik (Anti-Social) demonstrate this.
 While Jibon Dhara was more focused on a political theme, Oshamajik was more interested in social struggles.
 Their lyrics helped push the boundary of romantic lyrics.
 Warfaze has been the most important rock and metal band of Bangladesh for their influence and consistency, running for over three decades and still going.